Name of the Society

 |i||One each from Central, North, South, East & West zones||One|

 The term of the Executive Committee shall be for 3 years or till the next election whichever is later

 10. Election Procedure

 a.
 Elections will be held every 3 years during the General Body meeting.
 Only valid regular members will be eligible to vote.

 b.
-Elections will be supervised by an Election Officer appointed by the President.
+Elections will be supervised by an Election commission appointed by the President.
 It will be by secret voting.